-- Expand ongoing multi-year support for peer support and capacity building for parents of children of disability delivered by family-led organisations. - See Proposed Projects Peer Support & Capacity Building for examples of evidence-based support that Kindred is designing (p.
-13). - Change the funding criteria of the ILC Program to include support for existing projects which demonstrate significant benefits to children and families. - Draw on state and territory government expertise to assess proposals under the ILC Program.
+- Expand ongoing multi-year support for peer support and capacity building for parents of children of disabilities delivered by family-led organisations. - See Proposed Projects Peer Support & Capacity Building for examples of evidence-based support that Belongside Families is designing (p.
+13). - Change the funding criteria of the ILC Program Fund to support existing projects which demonstrate significant benefits to children and families. - Draw on state and territory government expertise to assess proposals under the ILC Program.

-- Peer support is a highly effective way of meeting the additional needs of parents of children with disability. - Kindred's proposed approach would maximise the value of existing Australian Government funded supports and bridge current gaps in families' information and awareness. - When families can access peer support, they have reduced feelings of isolation, improved coping skills, and confidence to access mainstream and community supports.
+- Peer support is a highly effective way of meeting the additional needs of parents of children with disabilities. - Belongside Families' proposed approach would maximise the value of existing Australian Government funded supports and bridge current gaps in families' information and awareness. - When families can access peer support, they have reduced feelings of isolation, improved coping skills, and confidence to access mainstream and community supports.

-Case Study: Kindred's Western Sydney partnership with Stocklands
+Case Study: Belongside Families Western Sydney partnership with Stocklands

-From early 2025, Kindred will launch an innovative six month program to create sustainable community based peer support networks for families of children with disability in Western Sydney.
+From early 2025, Belongside Families will launch an innovative six month program to create sustainable community based peer support networks for families of children with disability in Western Sydney.